anngroong/podcasts/content/episode/20-stepanakert-cluster-bombed-turkey-s-role-russia-quiet-what-s-next-october-4-2020.md

 +++

-## The Only Topic This Week: War on Artsakh!
+## War: Azerbaijan attacks Artsakh!

 This episode of the podcast was fully devoted to the war in Artsakh.
 It was recorded on the morning of Saturday, Oct 3 Pacific time while one of our guests, Varuzhan Geghamyan was in Stepanakert as the city was undergoing constant bombardment.